thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         Yes, we also offer catering and drinks service for your convenience.
 Please request our full catering list as advance bookings are required.
 We offer a range of catering options from grazing boards, to tapas and private chefs.

+        (Catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)

         **Do you have Eskies on board?**